thelastbook/thelastbook.github.io/sheet/README.md

 Go to the abilities list (right-hand side) and click the "+ Add" button at the top.
 This will create a new ability macro named "New Ability 0."
 Enter edit mode by hovering over the ability and clicking the small pencil icon to the right.
 This will convert the name into a text box and a larger textarea below it.
 This is where you will enter your macro.

-First, change the ability name to `Move--<Technique-or-Prayer-Name>`.
+First, change the ability name to `Move--<Technique-or-Prayer-Name>` (or `Move--<Technique-or-Prayer-Name>--Damage` for the 'Roll Damage' button).
 Replace _<Technique-or-Prayer-Name>_ with the name you entered as the name of your Technique or Prayer.
 Replace any spaces in the name with dashes.
-For example, if your Technique is called "_Plunging Stabs_" name your macro "_Move--Plunging-Stabs_" (Note: capitalization is important).
+For example, if your Technique is called "_Plunging Stabs_" name your macros "_Move--Plunging-Stabs_" and "_Move--Plunging-Stabs--Damage_" (Note: capitalization is important).

 Next, enter your macro in the textarea.
 There are several fields you can use.
 Enter them as a set of double curly brackets containing the field's name followed by an equals sign and the fields contents (i.e. `{{<fieldname>=...}}`):